Skip to content

 void function(int argument_a, int argument_b, float argument_c) {}

 Rust seems to be designed in a way as to minimize the amount of ambiguity faced by the compiler (and you too).
 Sometimes in Rust code you will see several different constructor functions, such as build, build_from_ints, new and default.
 In one way, that is a pain in the ass.
-In another way, it's quite nice.
+In another way, it's actually quite nice.
 It forces the programmer to be explicit about how the functions behaviours are different, instead of being unwritten, implicit, or 'well, you can just read the code, it's not that complicated'.
 If you ever think or say that.
 Remember this... ahem RED FLAG!
 Fix your stuff so people don't have to guess, it will probably make the next person to read your code hate you slightly less.
-Which is a good thing!
+Which really is something to strive for!

 Index Checking